bella-mir/IndigenousPeoplesRussia/README.md

 # Indigenous small-numbered peoples of Russia

-## Interactive map in Russian language
+## Interactive map about Indigenous small-numbered peoples of the North, Siberia and the Far East of Russia (ru)

 [Github Pages](https://belka-mironova.github.io/IndigenousPeoplesRussia/)